MicrosoftDocs/architecture-center/docs/web-apps/spring-apps/spring-apps-landing-zone-content.md

 Azure Spring Apps is deployed using [vnet-injection](/azure/spring-apps/how-to-deploy-in-azure-virtual-network) to isolate the application from the Internet, systems in private networks, other Azure services, and even the service runtime.
 Inbound and outbound traffic from the application is allowed or denied based on network rules.

 Isolation is achieved through subnets.
 You're responsible for allocating subnets in the spoke virtual network.
-Azure Spring Apps requires two dedicated subnets:
+Azure Spring Apps requires two dedicated subnets for:

 - Service runtime
 - Spring Boot applications